BadGirlSandra He's calling again. This time she decided to use a bold entry on X to publicize the problem of racism on adult film plans.

 "I'm just made by a dark skin."

-On the X influencer profile, she published a spicy description of the new film's sphere, highlighting the partner's size and announcing the premiere on the blue platform.
-The controversial language was to draw attention to the hypocrisy of the market: "When a white actress plays with a black actor, racist comments immediately appear".
+On X profile influencer She published a spicy description of the film's scene, highlighting the size of her partner and announcing the premiere on the blue platform.
+Controversial language was to draw attention to market hypocrisy: "when white actress playing with a black actor, racist comments immediately appear".

 Sandra again used controversy to attract attention – this time to the real problem of racial discrimination in adult productions.
 Will her appeal translate into permanent industrial change?